European University at Saint Petersburg: Administration and organisation

-One hundred and eighty student (thirty of whom came from outside Russia) studied under a faculty of 50 professors and lecturers during the academic year 2007–2008.
+One hundred and eighty student studied under a faculty of 50 professors and lecturers during the academic year 2007–2008.

 Organisations

 Governing bodies

 The European University is effectively governed by three boards: the University Administration, headed by the Rector (presiding officer); the Academic Council; and the board of trustees.
 The Rector of European University is the day-to-day administrator of the institution, elected for a three-year term by the Academic Council, subject to the Board of Trustees' approval.

 Three men have served as Rector since the foundation of the university: